hahusahin/angular-blog-app/README.md

 - Standalone Components
 <br />
 <br />
-- For the backend: Special thanks to the https://realworld-docs.netlify.app/
+- I've developed it's backend with Nest.js.
+- Feel free to look at it in here: https://github.com/hahusahin/nestjs-blog-app